 The next version also had a knurled grip and the etching on the blade.
 There was a straight cross guard and a small triangle on each side of the blade where it was ground down slightly to fit into the hole in the cross-guard.

 Simplification of these eliminated the etching.
 Many of these were stamped “/|\B2” on the cross-guard.
 The /|\ (Broad Arrow) was the British issue mark.
 Some have /|\ above a capital “I” for India.
-Canadian marked exacmples with C/|\ (arrow inside the C) are quite rare.
+Canadian marked examples with C/|\ (arrow inside the C) are quite rare.

 I

 The next major model was a ringed grip.
 These had the handles cast and a mold number appears on the pommel, usually a 1, 2, 3 or 4 as I recall.
 The blades were thinner.
 A simple marking on the crossguard perhaps.
-Note that this model continued to be made and issued post-war and if the corssed keys or full name of the maker are on the knife, then it is post-war.
+Note that this model continued to be made and issued post-war and if the crossed keys or full name of the maker are on the knife, then it is post-war.

 Then there are the MANY variations.
 Ringed and beaded (called beaded and roped by some, but incorrectly as it is beads design, not a rope pattern).
 Wooden handles were occasionally made but they threw off the blance of the knife which was designed to be hilt heavy.
 Foreign countries such as France made many of F-E Fighting Knife variations or similar knives.